stone-payments/stoneco-guidelines/backend/python/README.md

 `pip install git+https://github.com/mirepo.git`

-It is possible export all packages, that the project has install to a config file.
-The convention say, that name of this file is requirements.txt.
+It is possible to export all packages that the project has installed to a config file.
+The convention says that name of this file is requirements.txt.
 To do this, execute the following command:

 `pip freeze > requirements.txt`

-When the project has file requirements.txt, it possible install all packages inside of the file.
+When the project has a requirements.txt file, it is possible to install all the packages included in the file.
 Use the next command:

 `pip install -r requirements.txt `

-Pay attention if the project contains a package that was installed with a url of repository.
-The command pip freeze will not correctly generate the file, because it will put the name of package with the version (not the repository url) and when pip try to install this package, it will not install the desired package.
+Pay attention if the project contains a package that was installed with a repository url.
+The command pip freeze will not correctly generate the file, because it will put the name of package with the version (not the repository url) and when pip tries to install this package, it will not install the desired package.
 It’s possible to fix this problem manually.
 It is only necessary to change its line with <CVS+URL> that belongs to package repository (This url is the same used when it was installed with pip).

 The documentation can be read in the next link: